Nadine Hwang

 Nadine Hwang, or Nadine Huong (Chinese 黃訥亭); (March 3, 1902 – 1972) was one of the first Chinese female pilots and served in the Chinese Air Force as an honorary colonel.
-The lawyer used diplomatic skills and her versatile abilities to live in different countries.
-She was mistress of Natalie Clifford Barney and survived deportation to Ravensbrück concentration camp.
+She was at one point in a relationship with Natalie Clifford Barney and survived deportation to the Ravensbrück concentration camp.

 Early life

 Nadine Hwang was born in Madrid, to a Belgian mother, Juliette Brouta-Gilliard, and a Chinese father, Lühe Hwang.
 Both her parents were Catholics.
-Nadine was baptized in June of 1902 in Madrid, in the parish church of Nuestra Señora del Pilar.
+Hwang was baptised in June 1902 in Madrid, in the parish church of Nuestra Señora del Pilar.
 Her father, who came from an influential Chinese family, was a diplomat and high official.
-Fluent in Spanish, he was transferred to Madrid at the beginning of his career as secretary of the 1st legation, where he met his future wife Juliette Brouta-Gilliard.
-In 1904 he was briefly transferred to Havana, where in 1905 Hwang's sister Marcela was born, later the writer and translator Marcela de Juan (died 1981).
-A few months later, the whole family returned to Madrid, where Lühe had been appointed head of the Chinese legation.
+In 1904 he was briefly transferred to Havana, where in 1905 Hwang's sister Marcela (later known as Marcela de Juan) was born.
+A few months later, the whole family returned to Madrid, where Hwang's father had been appointed head of the Chinese delegation.

 At school in Madrid, Nadine Hwang spoke Castilian fluently as well as her native French.
-She practiced Mandarin Chinese with the other families in the legation and took English lessons.
+She practiced Mandarin Chinese with the other families in the delegation and took English lessons.